 - 4.5.3.3.1.1 Materials.
-The contractor shall have available for review by the Government representative a statement of findings that the packaging materials conform to the applicable Special Packaging Instructions and specifications. - 4.5.3.3.1.2 Determination of cleanliness testing.
+The contractor shall have available for review by the Government representative a statement of findings that the packaging materials conform to the applicable Special packaging Instructions and specifications. - 4.5.3.3.1.2 Determination of cleanliness testing.
 The contractor shall test items from each inspection lot for determination of cleanliness using the test method specified in 4.7.9.1.
 Sampling shall be in accordance with MIL-P-116. - 4.5.3.3.2 Repair parts.
 Testing of packaging of repair parts shall be performed in accordance with the criteria specified in the contract (see 6.2). - 4.6 Inspection equipment.
-The inspection equipment required to perform the inspections specified herein is identified in the "Inspection Method" column of the Classification of Defects and in the methods of inspection.
+The inspection equipment required to perform the inspections specified herein is identified in the Classification of Defects and in the methods of inspection.
 Contractor inspection equipment designs shall be submitted for Government approval as specified in the contract.
 Designs which provide variable measurements instead of attributes data are preferred in order to facilitate the use of statistical process control.
-The provisions of MIL-A-70625 shall apply to all automated acceptance inspection equipment.
-See MIL-W-63150 and 6.7.
+See MIL-W-63150 and 6.8.
 Responsibility for acquisition, maintenance, calibration and disposition of all inspection shall be in accordance with MIL-I-45607 and MIL-STD-45662.